arikast/springsandwich/README.md

 1. Java 8+ required, make sure you have it and your project is using it

-2. clone this repo and build and install to your local maven repo:
+2. (Skip this step unless you specifically want to build it yourself) To build from master, clone this repo and build and install to your local maven repo:

     ```
     git clone git@github.com:arikast/springsandwich.git